ghx312/Write_Ups/PicoCTF/WEB/Easy/Crack the Gate 1/Crack_the_Gate_1.md

 Hint 2: A common trick is to rotate each letter by 13 positions in the alphabet.

 # Solve
-Going into the website you see a login interface, checking the source code reveals the following comments left by the developer.
+Going into the website, you see a login interface, checking the source code reveals the following comments left by the developer.

 ![Screenshot](./Images/Comment_Cipher.png)

-Using the second hint, we can derive that this comment is encoded using a ROT13 cipher which when decoded reveals the following note.
+Using the second hint, we can derive that this comment is encoded using a ROT13 cipher which, when decoded, reveals the following note.

 ![Screenshot](./Images/ROT13_Decode.png)